MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/install.md

 $ npx vue-cli-service COMMAND
 ```

-Or setup in your `package.json` scripts.
+Or set up in your `package.json` scripts.

 ```json
 {